readthedocs/readthedocs.org/docs/user/index.rst

 How-to guides
 -------------

 Need to get something specific done?
-These guides provide step-by-step instructions on various areas.
+These guides provide step-by-step instructions on various areas:

+..
+Descriptions here are active, learn, setup, etc.

 🪄 :doc:`/guides/cross-referencing-with-sphinx`
   Learn how to use cross-references in a Sphinx project.

 🪄 :doc:`/analytics`
-  How to use our Traffic analytics to understand how users are interacting with your documentation.
+  Learn more about how users are interacting with your documentation.

 🪄 :doc:`/guides/pull-requests`
-  Enable Pull Request builds and enjoy auto-generated previews.
+  Setup pull request builds and enjoy previews of each commit.

-🪄 :doc:` All how-to guides </guides/index>`
+🪄 :doc:`All how-to guides </guides/index>`
-  Have a look at the entire catalog for **many many more how-to guides**.
+  Browser the entire catalog for many more how-to guides.

 Reference
 ---------

 Need to know how something works?
-Our references provide the details.
+Our references provide the details:

+..
+Descriptions here sound like reference

 📚 :doc:`/reference/features`
-  Overview and reference of all the main features of Read the Docs.
+  Overview of all the main features of Read the Docs.

 📚 :doc:`/config-file/index`
-  Reference of the ``.readthedocs.yaml`` file.
+  Information for our configuration file: ``.readthedocs.yaml``.

 📚 :doc:`/builds`
-  Overview of how *builds* are processed.
+  Overview of how documentation builds happen.

 📚 :doc:`/build-customization`
-  Reference of adding your own build logic or replacing the default build steps.
+  Information on how to add your own build logic or replace default build steps.

-📚 :doc:`/server-side-search/syntax`
-  How our search works - available for all documentation projects.

 📚 :doc:`/api/index`
-  Building a documentation project on Read the Docs gives access to a number of great APIs that you can take advantage of on your website and integration tools.
+  Automate your documentation with our API and save yourself some work.